abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

 ## Scheduling: setTimeout and setInterval

-- There are two methods for it:
+- Methods:

-  - `setTimeout` allows us to run a function once after the interval of time.
+- `setTimeout`: Runs a function once after a delay.
-  - `setInterval` allows us to run a function repeatedly, starting after the interval of time, then repeating continuously at that interval.
+- `setInterval`: Repeats a function at specified intervals.

-- **Note:** Javascript doesn't have a timer, as the timer-function is **Web-browser feature**
+- Note: JavaScript timers are a **web-browser feature** not a javascript feature.

 ### `setTimeout()`